 - Receive a mini-physical

 - Answer health and lifestyle questions

-- Have your hemoglobin checked with a finger prick
+- Have your hemoglobin checked

-Donation (
+Donation 🍐

 During your donation, our professional LifeServe Blood Center team members will take great care of you!
 Sit back and relax as one of our team members collect your donation - one pint takes about five to 10 minutes.
 You may feel a slight pinch, but that's it!